vidya136/AutomateAWSwithPy/README.md

-# AutomateAWSwithPy
+# AutomateAWSwithPython
-Automate AWS with Python
+Automate AWS with Python3.0